The Board will undertake wide-ranging consultation on proposals that affect the profession.

-A consultation paper that includes an overview of the review, case studies, high level overviews of the proposed changes to the revised Code and optional questions that may help frame your feedback is available.
-Links to the following consultation documents are available below.
+National Boards have published a consultation paper that includes an overview of the review, proposed changes to the standards and questions that may help frame your feedback.
+A link to the consultation paper is available below.

-We encourage you to use the online submission form to provide your feedback.
+We encourage you to use the online submission form to give your feedback.

 If using the online submission form is not possible, please make a written submission using the Word document submission template below.
 Written submissions should be emailed to firstname.lastname@example.org, with the subject line ‘Consultation submission – English language skills registration standard’.